Wiedemann-Franz law violation domain for graphene and nonrelativistic systems: Results

 \section{Results}

-In the above section, we have calculated all the general expressions of electrical and thermal conductivity and their ratios to check the validity of the Wiedemann-Franz law for all possible systems like 2D and 3D graphene (G) and nonrelativistic (NR) cases.
+In the above section, we have calculated all the general expressions of electrical and thermal conductivity and their ratios to check the validity of the Wiedemann-Franz law fore 2D graphene (G) system.
 Using those final expressions, the present section is intended to go with their numerical estimations.
-During the result generation, we will use natural unit $k_B=\hbar=c=1$ for our convenience.
+During the result generation, we used the natural unit $k_B=\hbar=c=1$ for our convenience.
 Dimensionless quantities Lorenz ratio ($L/L_0$) and $\epsilon_F/T$ will be taken as the y and x axes of all graphs.

 In Fig.~\ref{fig:NF_G} and Fig.~\ref{fig:NF_NR}, we explored the Lorenz ratio ($\frac{L}{L_0}$) by using non-fluid (NF) type expressions.
 Fig.~\ref{fig:NF_G}(a) and (b) have shown the Lorenz ratio versus $\frac{\ep_F}{T}$ for 3D-G and 2D-G systems respectively.
 By using the non-fluid (NF) type of Eq.~(\ref{L_3D_G}) and its Sommerfeld limit Eq.~(\ref{L_3D_G_SL}), we plotted the black solid and dotted lines in Fig.~\ref{fig:NF_G}(a).
 We used the specific heat ${[C_V]_{e1}}=\frac{\partial}{\partial T}\Big(\frac{U}{N}\Big)$, which is traditionally used in solid state or non-fluid systems.
 We are getting $L/L_0=1$ in the limit of $\ep_F/T\gg 1$ or Fermi Liquid (FL) regime of graphene case, which is as expected for most of the metal cases.
 The deviation of the Lorenz ratio from 1 has been started below $\frac{\ep_F}{T}\approx10$ as we notice from the black solid line.
 We have also plotted the red solid line by using Eq.~(\ref{jay23}), where another definition of specific heat ${[C_V]_{e2}}$ is used in the thermal conductivity expression.
 In the case of SL of 3D-G (the red dotted line), the Lorenz ratio is three instead of one.
 For the general case (the red solid line), the Lorenz ratio deviates from this constant line $3$ below $\frac{\ep_F}{T}\approx10$.
 For the 2D-G system, similar kinds of black and red solid lines are plotted in Fig.~\ref{fig:NF_G}(b) by using Eq.~(\ref{jay5}) and Eq.~(\ref{jay6}).
 Their respective SLs by using Eq.~(\ref{jay5SL}) and Eq.~(\ref{jay6SL}), are plotted as black and red horizontal dotted lines.
 We considered the surface area $(S)$ in place of volume $(V)$ in the 2D system.
 The Lorenz ratio when we take ${[C_{V}]_{e2}}$, the ratio becomes 2 (the red-dotted line).